Jesus-Nunez-de-Arenas/MetaCrew/README.md

 ## Benchamrks

 In it we will encounter the different benchmarks, with its own crews created from the outputs of MetaCrew.

+### Crews

+Crews created to pass the different benchmarks.

+### Crews_creation

+Output of MetaCrew to create each one of the crews.
+Each crew represents a different benchmark.